captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## MARILYN:
-(Laughing but annoyed) You know what you’re really saying?
+You know what you’re really saying?

 ---